Danger model

-The danger model of the immune system proposes that it differentiates between components that are capable of causing damage, rather that distinguishing between self and non-self.
+The danger model of the immune system proposes that it differentiates between components that are capable of causing damage, rather than distinguishing between self and non-self.

 History of immunologic models

 The first major immunologic model was the Self/Non-self Model proposed by Macfarlane Burnet and Frank Fenner in 1949 with later refinement by Burnet.
 It theorizes that the immune system distinguishes between self, which is tolerated, and non-self, which is attacked and destroyed.
 According to this theory, the chief cell of the immune system is the B cell, activated by recognizing non-self structures.
 Later research showed that B cell activation is reliant on CD4+ T helper cells and a co-stimulatory signal from an antigen-presenting cell (APC).
 Because APCs are not antigen-specific, capable of processing self structures, Charles Janeway proposed the Infectious Non-self Model in 1989.
 Janeway's theory involved APCs being activated by pattern recognition receptors (PRRs) that recognize evolutionarily conserved pathogen-associated molecular patterns (PAMPs) as infectious non-self, whereas PRRs are not activated by non-infectious self.
 However, neither of these models are sufficient to explain non-cytopathic viral infections, graft rejection, or anti-tumor immunity.